COVESA/ifex/docs/def-specification.stage2.m.md

 (C) 2022 - COVESA
 (C) 2021 - Magnus Feuer

-This document contains an introduction to the the Interface Exchange (IFEX) framework and specification of the core Interface Description Language/Model (also known as ifex-idl and ifex-core).
+This document contains an introduction to the Interface Exchange (IFEX) framework and specification of the core Interface Description Language/Model (also known as ifex-idl and ifex-core).
 IFEX is the name for the _technology_ (language, tools, etc.) behind the Vehicle Service Catalog (VSC) project.